 Air Conditioners For Condos

-Many modern apartments and condos do not have air conditioning systems built in.
-Those that do tend to have floor-to-ceiling windows which offer stunning views, but let in too much sun and heat.
+A majority of modern apartments and condos do not have air conditioning systems built in.
+Those that do tend to have windows that extend from floor to ceiling, which provide stunning views, but let in too much light and heat.

 1. Window Units

-Window air conditioners can be an affordable and simple way to cool your condo without the need for ductwork.
-They work by removing warm air from a space and replacing it with cooler air, which makes them a great option for people on a tight budget or for older homes that do not have ductwork.
-However, they do have certain disadvantages that must be considered prior to making the purchase.
+Window air conditioners are a simple and cost-effective option to cool a condominium without the need to install ductwork.
+They work by removing warm air from rooms and replacing it with cooler air, which makes them an ideal choice for those with a limited budget or for older homes that do not have ductwork.
+However, they do have a few drawbacks that must be considered prior purchasing.

-It is possible to install accordions or even wood to block out the excess space around the window.
-The majority of window units come with a window installation kit that you can use to easily install them yourself by sliding the chassis into the window and affixing the sleeve to the exterior of the window frame.
-For larger models with a higher BTU capacity, the chassis is designed to move back and forth on rails and the sleeve is connected to the frame with brackets that attach it to the window.
+You may need to install accordions or even wood to block the extra space around the window.
+Most window units come with an installation kit for windows that can be used to easily install them yourself by sliding the chassis into the window and attaching the sleeve on the outside of the frame.
+For larger models with a higher BTU capacity, the chassis is designed to slide on rails, and the sleeve attached to the frame with brackets.

-To determine the size unit you’ll require to purchase, multiply the square footage by the number BTUs needed to cool the room effectively.
-To maximize efficiency, consider whether your room gets a lot of sunlight or is located on the upper floor.
-A larger unit is more expensive, but it could save you money on energy bills over time.
-Our HVAC experts suggest buying central AC for an investment that will last for a long time.
-The initial cost might be higher but it will pay for itself over time, with lower utility bills each month and a longer life span than window units with multiple windows.
+To determine the size unit you will need, multiply the square footage by the number of BTUs required to cool the room.
+Be aware of whether the room is located in an area with high-rises or receives plenty of sunlight.
+A larger unit is more expensive, but it can help you save on energy costs over time.
+For a more long-term solution we recommend that our HVAC experts recommend investing in a central AC system.
+The initial cost may be higher, but it will pay for itself over time, with lower utility bills each month and a longer lifespan than multiple window units.

 2. Portable Units

-Portable air conditioners are standalone cooling units that function like space heaters.
-The units are designed to connect to an outlet and the tube, or mini-duct, will run out the window to vent heat and CO2 (not to confuse with the toxic gas CO2).
-The units are portable and can be measured by their cooling capacity (defined by BTU ratings).
-To get the best results, the unit should be constructed to suit the intended space, as oversized units won’t offer adequate cooling and may be more prone to wear down than.
+Portable air conditioners are independent cooling systems that work like space heaters.
+The units are designed to connect to an outlet, and a tube, or mini-duct, is able to be run through an opening to vent heat and CO2 (not to be confused with the toxic gas CO2).
+The units can be moved from room to room, and are typically sized according to their cooling capacity, which is determined by BTU ratings.
+For the best results, a unit should be sized to suit the intended space, as oversized units won’t offer adequate cooling and may be more prone to wear down than.

-They are typically employed in apartment buildings and converted homes that do not have ducting systems, where the primary cooling method is through the central AC unit.
-By installing an AC unit portable in one or more rooms, you can reduce the burden on the central system and reduce the cost of electricity and money.
+These units are most often employed in apartment buildings and converted homes that do not have ducting systems.
+The primary method of cooling is a central AC unit.
+By using an AC unit portable in one or more of your rooms, you will be able to reduce the load on your central system and reduce the cost of electricity and money.

-The most reliable portable units also come with a dehumidifier mode to reduce the amount of moisture that is a frequent cause of hot spots and can make a room feel unbearably warm.
-The units should come with washable filters for optimum performance, and remote controls to make the operation simpler.
-Select ENERGY STAR certified models to save money and energy when compared to non-certified units.
+The best portable units will include the option of dehumidifying to cut down on moisture, which is another frequent cause of hot spots and can make a room feel unbearably warm.
+The units should have washable filters to provide the best performance, as well as remote controls to make operation easier.
+Find ENERGY STAR-certified models that meet efficiency standards to reduce energy and cost when in comparison to non-certified units.

-If you choose to go the portable route it is important to select a dual-hose model instead of a single-hose option.
-Dual-hose models draw outside air through condenser coils, and then blow it out through the other hose.
-This increases the efficiency and reduces the sound level of the unit.
-It may cost more to purchase a portable unit that has this feature, but it will be worth it in terms of savings and the comfort.
+If you choose to go the portable route it is important to select a dual-hose model rather than a single-hose option.
+Dual-hose models allow air from outside to be drawn into the hot condenser coils, then blown out through the other hose.
+This improves the efficiency and lowers the sound of the unit.
+It might cost more to purchase a portable unit with this feature, but it will be well worth the investment in terms of savings and comfort.

 4. Ductless Systems

-Ductless systems, also referred to as mini-splits, are duct-free alternatives to central air conditioning.
-They comprise an outdoor unit and one or more indoor units which are connected via thin piping that functions as electrical wires through small openings in your walls.
-Ductless systems are a fantastic option for condos since they can be installed in places that traditional HVAC ducts aren’t able to.
-This makes them the ideal cooling option for many Southwest Florida homes and condominiums, since homeowners often do not wish to cut through the walls and floors to install ductwork.
+Ductless systems, often referred to as mini-splits are duct-free alternatives to central air conditioning.
+They comprise an outdoor unit and one or more indoor units, which are connected via thin piping that runs like electrical wires through tiny openings in your walls.
+Ductless systems are a great option for condos because they can be placed in places where traditional HVAC ducts can’t.
+This makes them a great cooling option for a lot of Southwest Florida homes and condominiums, since homeowners often do not want to cut through the walls and floors to install ductwork.

-In a ductless system, air is cool by the unit in the indoor by passing through refrigerant-filled tubes from the outdoor unit.
-The air conditioner is quieter than traditional models which means you can cool your home without disturbing other.
-Some ductless systems can also provide heating, so you can have all year round comfort.
+In a ductless unit, air is cool by the unit in the indoor by passing through refrigerant-filled tubing coming from the outdoor unit.
+The air conditioner is quieter than traditional models and allows you to cool your home without disturbing others.
+Certain ductless systems come with heating capabilities, as well, so you can enjoy year-round peace and comfort.

-A ductless system is more energy-efficient than traditional systems since it doesn’t have to push air over long distances.
-This means that it can lower your power bills significantly.
-These systems are smaller than forced air systems, allowing you to save on costs of installation and space.
+A ductless system is more energy efficient than traditional systems since it doesn’t need to force air over long distances.
+In turn, it can lower your power bills significantly.
+These systems are smaller than forced-air systems, which helps them save on installation costs and space.